7th Street Active Transportation Corridor Study

 Mr.

-by Pete, 4 months ago
+by Pete, over 1 year ago

 I am sick and tired of the city supporting bicycle residence over normal transportation citizens.
 3rd and 4th are an obvious example and FAILARE.
 7th Street is one of the prettiest streets in town, leave it alone.
 Has anyone considered using 3rd street one way from Horizon to downtown and 4th street the other way - for bicycles.
 Leave these streets alone.
 How many miles of bike paths does this city need?
 Compared to other cities our size?
 I would propose, we put a moratorium on bike paths and transfer those funds to the street paving.
 For example: 340 repaved...
 Continue reading